Best Hunt of My Life: Velvet Muley with a Longbow

 On a Friday night at the end of August, I had one of the best hunts of my life.
 After working a bachelor group of mule deer bucks for about 30 days, things finally came together.

-I was hunting the bucks along a border between private land and national forest land.
-After adjusting and re-adjusting my location, I finally found the sweet spot, a little further from the private land in a more remote area.
-I hung a climax tree stand in a tree that was about three feet tall and as big around as my pinky finger.
+I was hunting the bucks along a border between private land and National Forest land.
+After adjusting and re-adjusting my location, I finally found the sweet spot, a little farther from the private land in a more remote area.
+I hung a climax treestand in a tree that was about three feet tall and as big around as my pinky finger.
 Or it seemed like it.

 Seriously though, it was probably the most marginal tree I’ve ever hung a stand in.
 I was about 10 feet up, and had to hold still and draw my bow very deliberately or I’d set the treetop—with me in it—swaying.
 But I had great cover and background in that tree, and I had accounted for the wind.

 I settled into my stand at 5:30 p.m.
 At 6, I heard the deer coming.
 Two fork bucks passed—already hard horned.
 Fifteen minutes later another fork came through.
 At 7, I could hear more deer coming—lots of them.
 The buck in the lead was a fantasy buck.
 Absolutely huge.
 He was a clean typical, with slightly weak front forks but purely magnificent backs.
 I believe he is about 32 inches wide.
 He paused at 14 yards, and I started to draw my longbow.
 I froze when I saw two other big bucks that had plain view of me.
 Wait, I told myself, for a better opportunity.
 The monster buck crossed behind me, then after a few minutes came back right under my tree.